 In a survey by Clifford Chi, 52% said SMART goals make them more successful.
 This shows how managing time well can lead to better results.
 The 80-20 Rule also tells us to focus on tasks that have the most impact.

 Nowadays, 20-30% of people say they procrastinate, up from 4-5% in the 1970s.
 Better time management can help fight this procrastination.
+Poor time management often leads to missed deadlines and unnecessary stress, making it harder to achieve your goals.
 It makes sure we focus on what really matters.

 The American Institute of Stress found 55% of Americans are stressed at work.
 Good time management makes tasks less daunting by breaking them down.
+Missed deadlines are often a result of poor time management, not a lack of ability, and can increase unnecessary stress.
 It helps us deal with duties better, keeping stress low and helping us reach our big goals.

 Spending 10-15 minutes planning your day can save up to 2 hours later.
 Making this a habit ensures our actions help us meet our goals.
 It boosts how much we get done and keeps us focused on our bigger dreams.